Child Killers And Activist Morality

 One of the most psychologically damaging effects of this environment that I have noticed is that people here obsess over issues or events that cause extreme emotional responses, sometimes to the point of neurosis or psychosis.
 This “control unit” environment is designed to cause severe sensory deprivation.
 (This affects everyone including myself.)
 So, being that we are deprived of things people in the free world take for granted such as sunlight, touching other human beings and breathing fresh air, any sensory stimulation that is out-of-the-ordinary causes us to become overly emotional.
 When we experience sadness we are extremely sad and when we experience happiness we are extremely happy.

 After leaving the rec. yard, Gabriel went back into his cell and couldn’t stop thinking about what Carlos had told him.
 How could he have done it?
 Not physically, not the physical act of stabbing a child and his mother, but mentally, how can anyone’s mind allow them to commit such a crime?
-G. though about his own children and he couldn’t get what Carlos told him out of his mind, to the point where he actually cried.
+G. thought about his own children and he couldn’t get what Carlos told him out of his mind, to the point where he actually cried.
 G., Amun and I talked about the situation for a while and I asked G. if he specifically didn’t protest on Carlos’ execution date because of Carlos’ case or if it was because of the fact that Carlos actually personally told him about his case.
 Gabriel explained that he felt conflicted about the situation and he basically just couldn’t get motivated to conduct a demonstration because he was having what basically amounts to a deep personal moral debate with himself.
 We’ve spent hours and hours and hours debating with each other about things like: Should we try to reach out to guys who are extremely racist?
 Even though we know certain individuals have treacherous and manipulative tendencies, should we try to work with them on things that benefit the struggle?
 Is it possible for us to deal with child molesters and child killers and rapists in a cordial manner?
 We’ve pretty much answered “yes” to all of the above questions and that’s why I think G. felt like he let himself down on Carlos’ date.
 We agreed that we should write about this situation because we know very good and well that many people who are in the abolitionist community deal with the same conflicting feelings that G. death with on Carlos’ date.
 I’ll be straight up, even though I understand mental illness and I understand the reasons why people here have committed the crimes they have, I still have an aversion to dealing with rapists and child murderers on a personal basis.
 But, the fight to abolish the death penalty isn’t about individual cases.
 We fight to say that all killing is wrong.
 We fight to stand in opposition to the promotion of violence through retribution.

 And most of all we fight in order to help advance the process of healing humanity.
 I’m about to get on this workout, I have the feeling that I’ll be facing the Riot Team again very soon and I need to be as strong as possible.